Pavlo Kyrylenko: Biography

 In 2008, he graduated from the Yaroslav Mudryi National Law University.
 In July 2008, he was employed at the Prosecutor's Office of Ukraine.
 From September 2017 to July 2019, Kyrylenko was the military prosecutor of the Uzhhorod garrison in the Western region.

+Kyrylenko was appointed by Ukrainian President Volodymyr Zelenskyy as Governor of Donetsk Oblast on 5 July 2019.
+On 5 September 2023 he was relieved of this function.